demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Retrieve_File_by_sha256_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook is a sub-playbook for the Cortex XDR malware investigation flow.
-In this playbook, we retrieve multiple files from the investigated device (using the Device ID incident field), based on their SHA256 hash.
+The playbook facilitates the process of retrieving files from the investigated devices, unzipping the retrieved files, and loading them into the War Room.

+This playbook consists of the following steps:

+Initially, the sub-playbook 'Cortex XDR - Get File Path from alerts by hash' examines the SHA256 file hashes and retrieves the file paths associated with each hash.
+As soon as the SHA256 hashes, file paths, and endpoint IDs are obtained, the playbook attempts to retrieve the files from all the investigated devices.
+Once the file retrieval automation has been completed successfully, the playbook will unzip the files and load them into the War Room.

+Please note:
+1. The sub-playbook context must be shared globally.
-To run the playbook always remember to make it shared with the global context and set the Sha256 input to run in a loop ( in case there are multiple SHA256s that needs to be retrieved).
+2. Ensure that the SHA256 input is set to run in a loop when there are multiple files to retrieve.

-How does this playbook works:
-The playbook sets all SHA256 paths from the alert to be retreived from the endpoint.
-Once the playbook checked the relevent paths (Actor,Action and Cusallity paths) it will run all the mathced pats agains all the endpoints ids that are associated with the incident.

 ## Dependencies